procitec/qt/qtwebengine/src/3rdparty/gn/docs/reference.md

      This filtering behavior is also known as "pruning" the list of compile targets.

+     If "additional_compile_targets" is absent, it defaults to the empty list.

+  If input_path is -, input is read from stdin.

   output_path is a path indicating where the results of the command are to be written.
 The results will be a file containing a JSON object with one or more